Hyrasso/oxylisp/readme.md

 # TODOs

+- [x] : Tail recurseion
-- [ ] : Tail recurseion and everything in there: http://norvig.com/lispy2.html
+    - [ ] and everything in there: http://norvig.com/lispy2.html
 - [x] a repl
     - better error handling to not be kicked out all the time
+- [x] executing from files
-- [ ] executing from files, maybe some load macro
+    - [ ] maybe some load macro
 - [ ] refactor: how does interpreter, env and eval relates to each other code wise
     improve exp generation from string, clumsy (exp_from_token seems a bit weird and not in the right place)
 - [ ] : explore the use of Rc::clone each time eval needs to be passed as ref is called, might not be necessary